dotnet/runtime/src/clr/Documentation/design-docs/dllmap.md

 * 1st callback - when loading a non-system library
 * 2nd callback - when finding an entrypoint

 Events will be defined in `AssemblyLoadContext` in `System.Private.CoreLib`.
-Default handlers that subscribe dll load events will implement the mono-based dllmap logic.
+Default handlers that subscribe to dll load events will implement the mono-based dllmap logic.
 They will take string as argument and return IntPtr of target libraries and entrypoints based on the parsed XML configuration file.

 Handlers implementation will stay in `corefx.labs`.
 Load library resolver will cache all the dll mapping results that got resolved (as key-value: IntPtr-hmod pairs).